 There are other ways professional breeders adopt instead of surgery.
 They control the female ferret’s estrus periods in different ways.

-- Whenever female ferret goes into heat they breed her.
+- Whenever a female ferret goes into heat they breed her.

 - They manipulating the light cycles of a ferret.